How to Set Up Nuendo for Playback Streaming

 How to Capture Video Using VidPlayMTC

-There is a simplified workflow that we recommend using a free third party program to stream Nuendo video into Remoto Playback, while avoiding Nuendo's window disappearing issue:
+There is a simplified workflow that we recommend using a free third party program to stream Nuendo video into Playback, while avoiding Nuendo's window disappearing issue:

 - Generate MTC (“Internal Timecode”) from Nuendo